 We founded Bondsavvy in April 2017 because the status quo -- investing in bond funds rather than individual bonds, building bond ladders, and following bond ratings -- does not serve investors well.
 Our individual corporate bond recommendations have achieved investment returns that have beaten the most popular bond funds and ETFs.
 We give our subscribers an edge by using the following fixed income strategy:

-We identify bonds that offer high yields relative to their risk, but we are not just coupon clippers.
-Rather, we seek to maximize total returns by recommending undervalued bonds that can appreciate in value.
-Each quarter, we present new corporate bond recommendations during The Bondcast, where we discuss the rationale for each investment and why we believe our recommendations can achieve strong total returns.
+We identify bonds that offer high yields relative to their risk.
+We also seek to maximize total returns by recommending undervalued bonds that can appreciate in value.

-View our corporate bond returns page to see how our bond recommendations compare to the world's largest bond funds and ETFs.
+View our corporate bond returns page to see how our bond recommendations' performance compares to that of the world's leading corporate bond ETFs.

 To maximize total returns, we carefully monitor the prices of our recommended bonds and the financial performance of our bond issuers.
 We then update our buy/sell/hold recommendations through subscriber emails and quarterly webcasts.